One visit to Masada is not enough. Neither are a dozen. As many times as people go there, they always want to go back.

 Masada!
 Just hearing the word brings to mind the sounds of battle, the courage of a few, the passion of a nation, and the reminder that no place on earth is ultimately secure apart from the hand of God in our lives.

 Question: What strongholds do you see people placing their confidence in today—other than the Lord?
-You can leave a comment by clicking here.
+To leave a comment, just click here.